 I’ve been thinking a lot about what it takes to be a good dad.
-I have four children.
-I’m fortunate that even though their mother and I are divorced, I still get to have them with me an equal share of the time.
-This is a blessing, however it comes with some extra burden to orchestrate our lives.
+I have four children of my own, and I now have two other children to help raise.
+I’m fortunate that even though we all deal with the challenges of a blended family, I still get to have my children with me and I get to be a part of their life.
+This is a tremendous blessing, however, it brings with it some burdens that at times feel daunting.

-As I was wiping the sleep from my eyes while driving them to school the other morning, I was thinking about the long and tiresome road we have engaged in to enable me to have them so much.
-It requires getting up earlier on my days with them, in order to get them to school on time.
+As I was wiping the sleep from my eyes while driving them to school one morning shortly after the divorce, I was thinking about the long and tiresome road we had engaged in.
+Split parenting isn’t easy, and it takes commitment.
+This particular commitment required getting up earlier on my days with them in order to get them to school on time.

-I was thinking through the challenges, but I was quickly reminded of all the amazing blessing that come with it.
-I want to share 3 of the things that make this sometimes overwhelming responsibility of fatherhood so worthwhile.
+I want to remind you of 3 things that make this sometimes overwhelming responsibility of fatherhood so worthwhile.

 You work hard.
 You give your best to your work and other pursuits.
 You leave it all on the line, just the way a man should.
 But then you get home, and the “work” is just beginning.